Unified Payments Interface: India (Domestic)

 From 5 September 2019, Play Store enabled UPI for purchasing apps, games and in-app content.
 On 20 April 2020, Google added support for UPI payment in India to buy membership of YouTube Premium and YouTube Music either directly through a website or on the mobile application.
 Now Indian users can also buy or rent movies from Google TV.
 UPI is also enabled for the YouTube SuperChat feature.

 From July 2021, Apple iPhone, iPad, and IPod Touch users in India can use UPI on App Store and iTunes Store.
 As of 2021 NPCI International Payments Limited (NIPL) was planning to extend UPI to markets in the United States, West Asia and Europe.
 On 4 August 2021, ICICI Prudential Life Insurance started supporting UPI AutoPay feature for insurance payment.

 In August 2021, Dish TV introduced UPI scan and pay feature for the first time in a nationwide rollout due to COVID-19 restriction and heavy demand for no contact digital payment solutions.
 From 31 August 2021, Netflix integrated UPI AutoPay feature for Indian subscribers which was until now limited to credit and debit cards from Visa, Mastercard, American Express, and Diners Club International.
-As per April 2021 RBI Monetary Policy Committee directive, after March 31, 2022, all the know you customer (KYC) compliant digital wallets will become interoperable by using UPI system.
+As per April 2021 RBI Monetary Policy Committee directive, after 31 March 2022, all the "know your customer" (KYC)-compliant digital wallets will become interoperable by using UPI system.
 In August 2021, Hotstar started supporting UPI AutoPay feature.
 The Hindu, Times Prime, PayU, Financial Software and Systems, Testbook Edu Solutions, Open Financial Technologies, Angel Broking and 5Paisa Capital moved to UPI AutoPay in September 2021.

 Due to high usage, Samsung Electronics integrated UPI barcode scanner directly into mobile camera application for faster payment.
 On 3 January 2022, SonyLIV launched UPI AutoPay for all its subscribers.
 NPCI with Jio introduced UPI AutoPay for prepaid and postpaid mobile subscribers from 6 January 2022.
 Tata Mutual Fund with CAMSPay enabled UPI AutoPay feature for Systematic Investment Plan (SIP) from July 2022.
 Google Play started supporting UPI AutoPay for subscription services from 15 November 2022.
-Bangalore Metropolitan Transport Corporation (BMTC) will start UPI based ticketing system from 2023.
+Bangalore Metropolitan Transport Corporation (BMTC) & Tamil Nadu State Transport Corporation (TNSTC) will start UPI based ticketing system from 2023.
+Lucknow Municipal Corporation (LMC) in collaboration with Paytm setting up QR code for housing tax.